 • Reflect on the use of various software project management models and their differences.

-• Perform git commits, merges and rebases from the command line.
+• Perform Git commits, merges and rebases from the command line.

 • Use a web-based DevOps platform (GitLab) for issue management and merge requests.